 Fidelia — Help

-High-fidelity audio player for macOS.
+High-fidelity audio player for macOS and remote control for iOS.
 Bit-perfect playback with

 professional DSP, Audio Unit hosting, and headphone virtualization.